Are you having a hard time structuring your hero’s journey? You’re not alone.

 The term ‘Initiation’ implies that this stage just includes that first exposure, but in fact, most of your plot will take place here.
 In Campbell’s full Hero’s Journey structure, this stage includes:

-- The Road of Trials: the stage where a hero must navigate a set of challenges or problems in pursuit of their goal, or along their journey
+The stage where a hero must navigate a set of challenges or problems in pursuit of their goal, or along their journey

-- The Meeting with the Goddess: the stage where a hero runs into someone who gives him a special token, knowledge, weapons, or items to help them along their journey
+The stage where a hero runs into someone who gives him a special token, knowledge, weapons, or items to help them along their journey

-- Woman as the Temptress: the stage where a hero is tempted to abandon their quest.
+This stage is where a hero is tempted to abandon their quest.
 Campbell describes this stage as a woman seducing the male hero from their quest, but this temptation doesn’t have to be seductive–maybe the hero is faced with homesickness, or they’re offered an easy out instead of having to face more suffering.

-- Atonement with the Abyss: at this stage, the hero must confront the core of the conflict.
+At this stage, the hero must confront the core of the conflict.
 In Star Wars, this is the final showdown with Darth Vader, where Luke learns the truth about his lineage.
-In Lord of the Rings, this is when Frodo finally gets to Mordor and has to get the ring into the fire.
-In a romance, this would be the darkest hour where a characters experience some conflict that threatens their relationship.
+Lord of the Rings, this is when Frodo finally gets to Mordor and has to get the ring into the fire.
+In most romances, this would be the darkest hour where a character experiences some conflict that threatens their relationship.